srikrishnan-lab/srikrishnan-lab.github.io/pages/teaching.md

 permalink: /teaching/
 ---

-I won't be teaching until Fall 2022, but this page will be updated closer to then.
+In Fall 2021, I will be co-teaching BEE 4750/5750 with Prof. Lindsay Anderson.
+Offices hours are TBA.